yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Login/TC-024_Empty_New_Password_Field.md

 ## Test Steps
 1. Navigate to the "Forgot Password" form
 2. Enter a valid email address
-3. Leave the Security Question field empty
+3. Enter a valid answer in the "Security Question" field
 4. Leave the New Password field empty
 5. Attempt to continue the password recovery process